digimonkeys/Front-end-Developer-Interview-Questions/README.md

 Full tutorial: http://joshnh.com/weblog/making-a-pure-css-featured-image-slider/

+* What tools do you use to check your code performance?
+Chrome Profiler and Timeline, JSPerf, Dromaeo

 * If you could master one technology this year, what would it be?
 * Explain the importance of standards and standards bodies.
 * What is Flash of Unstyled Content?
 How do you avoid FOUC?